eclipse-tycho/tycho/CONTRIBUTING.md

 8. Press _Finished_ on the _Confirmation_ page will start the installation process.
 9. The installer will download the selected Eclipse version, starts Eclipse and will perform all the additional steps (cloning the git repos, etc...).
 When the downloaded Eclipse started, the progress bar in the status bar shows the progress of the overall setup.
 10. Once the _Executing startup task_ job is finished you should have all the Tycho and Tycho Extras projects imported into 2 working sets called _Tycho_ and _Tycho Extras_ .
-11. Some Projects might sill have errors.
+11. Some Projects might still have errors.
 Select them (or all) and choose _Maven > Update Project.._ from the context menu.
 De-select _Clean projects_ in the shown dialog and press _OK_ to update the projects.
 After that, no more error should be there.

-### Manually setup
+### Manual setup

 Preferred and easier way is to follow the instructions above, but you could also setup your environment manually: